Westwood Quarry

 During the Second World War roughly half of the mushroom farm area was used by Royal Enfield.
 It was turned in to an underground factory making anti-air craft predictors.
 After the War, Royal Enfield remained at the site and used as a workshop for their bikes up until 1970.
 The workshop was then taken over by two ex-Enfield employees who ran a servicing and repair workshop from the quarry for another 20 years.

 In a totally separate and isolated area of the quarry, accessible via only one entrance from the main drift, an area of the quarry was put aside for one very important reason.
 Following the London Blitz, the contents of all the London Museums and Galleries were moved to safe hideaways deep underground or in remote rural areas.
-The 20,000 sq feet area of Westwood Quarry was converted into an immensly secure underground vault for the treasures of the British Museum, the Victoria & Albert Museum and priceless artefacts from many private collections including the crown jewels, in fact Queen Mary came to visit the quarry in 1943.
+The 20,000 sq feet area of Westwood Quarry was converted into an immensely secure underground vault for the treasures of the British Museum, the Victoria & Albert Museum and priceless artefacts from many private collections including the crown jewels, in fact Queen Mary came to visit the quarry in 1943.

 The repository was heavily protected against the damp, air conditioning made sure that the area in the stores were always at a consistent temperature and humidity.
 The quarry was also fitted with one of the first ever smoke detectors which at the time, was very technically advanced.
 The repository was secured with two large safe doors requisitioned from a London bank.